Update-Free On-Policy Steering via Verifiers: Limitations

 \section{Limitations}

 Although this work presents a general framework for improving the performance of a base policy using existing evaluation data that would otherwise typically be unused, there are some noteworthy limitations.
-Firstly, we only examined single task policies with different verifier-sampling recipes working best for different tasks.
-It is very possible that continuing this work on multi-task policies could unlock new insights and new design choices for suitable verifiers.
+Firstly, verifiers are trained on all downstream tasks and we do not evaluate verifier generalization beyond training tasks.
 Secondly, applying this work to real still maintains a small overhead of manual labeling of successful and failed rollouts.
-Finally, specifically classifier guidance as a method of steering is proven to be very sensitive to guidance strength which is a free hyperparameter tunable on a per task level.
+Finally, specifically classifier guidance as a method of steering is proven to be very sensitive to guidance strength, which is a free hyperparameter tunable on a per-task level.
 In addition, tuning this in real potentially poses some safety risks.
 Despite these limitations, we believe this is an exciting direction for further research.